pfalcon/pycopy/docs/library/uselect.rst

    *eventmask* defaults to ``uselect.POLLIN | uselect.POLLOUT``.

-   As a MicroPython extension, an arbitrary *userdata* can be passed, which will be associated with the added stream and which will be returned from `ipoll()` method (but NOT from `poll()` method).
+   As a Pycopy extension, an arbitrary *userdata* can be passed, which will be associated with the added stream and which will be returned from `ipoll()` method (but NOT from `poll()` method).